#FeeltheLove

 Where can I park my car?

+The number of parking spaces in Kandersteg is limited.
+We recommend traveling by public transport.
 Paid parking spaces are available at the valley station of the Cable car in Kandersteg.
 Other paid parking spaces are located in the village (school building, municipality, train station, Cher).

 How do I get from the mountain station to the Berghotel am See?